-In accordance with our commitment, Columbia University offers dental health screenings to seniors living in Grant Houses and Manhattanville Houses.
-As of 2010, high blood pressure and diabetes screenings are now offered as part of the services provided.
+In accordance with our commitment, Columbia University offers dental health screenings to seniors living in various senior centers in the local community, including Grant Houses and Manhattanville Houses.
+As of 2010, high blood pressure screenings are also offered as part of the services provided.
 Site visits are coordinated in conjunction with the Senior Center and the Dental Services professionals.